Daria Klepikova

-Early life
+Background

 Klepikova was born 11 February 2005 in the Voronezh region of Russia.
+She competes for the Voronezh Oblast region in Russian competitions.

 Career

 2019

 When Klepikova was 14 years old, she competed at the 2019 European Junior Swimming Championships, held in July in Klepikova's home-country of Russia, where she placed fifth in the final of the 50 metre freestyle with a time of 25.56 seconds, finished sixth in the final of the 50 metre butterfly in 27.29 seconds, and placed sixteenth in the preliminaries of the 100 metre butterfly with a time of 1:01.35.

 2021: Double European junior champion at 16 years old

 2021 European Junior Championships

 On the first day of competition, 6 July, of the 2021 European Junior Championships at Stadio Olimpico del Nuoto in Rome, Italy, 16-year-old Klepikova advanced to the final of the 100 metre freestyle ranked first with a time of 55.04 seconds.
 Day two, Klepikova won the gold medal in the 100 metre freestyle with a time of 54.75 seconds, finishing over a quarter of a second ahead of silver medalist and fellow Russian Daria Tatarinova.
 For her second gold medal of day two, Klepikova swam the anchor, fourth, leg of 4×100 meter mixed freestyle relay, slitting a time of 55.13 seconds to help the relay touch the wall first with a time of 3:29.71.
 In the final of the 4×100 metre mixed medley relay on the third day, Klepikova swam the 100 metres of butterfly on the relay in a time of 58.89 seconds, contributing to the relay finishing first with a time of 3:50.25 and winning the gold medal.

 The fifth day, 10 July, Klepikova won her second gold medal in an individual event in the 50 metre butterfly where she won the event in a Championships record time of 26.14 seconds, which broke the former record of 26.21 seconds set in 2019 by Naele Portecop of France.
 Later in the same day five finals session, Klepikova won her second gold medal of the day in Championships record time in the 4×100 metre freestyle relay, contributing to the new record time of 3:40.10 by splitting a 54.53 for the anchor leg of the relay.
 Come the final day of competition, 11 July, Klepikova won her only silver medal of the championships by placing second in the final of the 100 metre butterfly with a personal best time of 58.07 seconds.
 She won her final gold medal of the Championships in the 4×100 metre medley relay, swimming the anchoring leg of the relay, the freestyle leg of the relay, in 54.55 seconds to achieve a first-place-finish for the relay team in 4:02.72.